dkpro/dkpro-c4corpus/README.md

 * C4Corpus Developers's Guide
     * How to run the full processing pipeline on CommonCrawl
 * Corpus statistics reported in the LREC article

+As of May 2017, thanks to CommonCrawl the C4Corpus is hosted at their S3 bucket.
+This makes it much easier to access the data using HTTP (see the documentation).